Canada Gazette, Part I, Volume 155, Number 22: ORDERS IN COUNCIL

-His Excellency the Administrator of the Government of Canada in Council, on the recommendation of the Minister of Health, pursuant to paragraph 67.1(2)(a)footnote a of the Pest Control Products Actfootnote b, approves the Interim Order Respecting Ultraviolet Radiation-emitting Devices and Ozone-generating Devices, made by the Minister of Health on June 7, 2021.
+His Excellency the Administrator of the Government of Canada in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 163(3) of the Canadian Environmental Protection Act, 1999 footnote a, approves the Interim Order Modifying the Operation of the Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations (Trailer Standards), made by the Minister of the Environment on May 3, 2021.

 (This note is not part of the Order.)

 Pursuant to subsection 163(3) of the Canadian Environmental Protection Act, 1999 (CEPA), this Order approves the Interim Order Modifying the Operation of the Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations (Trailer Standards) [the third Interim Order], made by the Minister of the Environment (the Minister) on May 3, 2021.
 This third Interim Order issued by the Minister, and approved by the Administrator in Council, serves to extend for one year the suspension of the greenhouse gas (GHG) trailer emission standards found in the Heavy-duty Vehicle and Engine Greenhouse Gas Emission Regulations in Canada, until May 3, 2022.